uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-The ``Contacts`` page shows a list of members of the current trust group with their contact information, including affiliation, email, telephone, and SMS.
+The ``Contacts`` page (:ref:`userTGContactList`) shows a list of members of the current trust group with their contact information, including affiliation, email, telephone, and SMS.

 .. _userTGContactList: